paysonwallach/gnome-shell-extension-nocturnal/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss the matter.

+## Code of Conduct

+By participating in this project, you agree to abide by the terms of the [Code of Conduct](https://github.com/paysonwallach/nocturnal/blob/master/CODE_OF_CONDUCT.md).

 ## License

 [Nocturnal](https://github.com/paysonwallach/nocturnal) is licensed under the [GNU General Public License v3.0](https://github.com/paysonwallach/nocturnal/blob/master/LICENSE).